Javaabu/stats/docs/time-series/predefined-stats.md

 sidebar_position: 7
 ---

 This package ships with several different predefined stats that might be useful.
+These stats would be included only if you have a `App\Model\User` class.

 # Available Predefined Stats